-Different regions of the world have different systems and conventions for measuring wire size.
-The European system uses square millimeters of cross-sectional area, while the marine industry in the United States uses the American Wire Gauge (AWG).
-The U.S. automotive industry has something different!
-In this blog post, we will delve into the origins and evolution of the AWG system.
+Different regions of the world have different systems and conventions for measuring wire (conductor) size.
+The European system uses square millimeters of cross-sectional area, while the marine industry in North America uses the American Wire Gauge (AWG).
+The North American automotive industry has something different!

 Origins of the AWG Gauge System